rockcarver/frodo/README.md

 $HOME/frodo/frodo # or the platform equivalent binary
 ```

-We recommending sourcing or adding it to the path if you're on windows to make it easier to call from your terminal without switching directories
+We recommend sourcing, or adding it to the path if you're on windows, to make it easier to call from your terminal without switching directories